1991 Portuguese presidential election

-As the election of a left-wing candidate was assured, other left-wing parties, the Portuguese Communist Party and the People's Democratic Union, presented their own candidates.
-The communists presented Carlos Carvalhas, who had been Assistant General Secretary of the Party a year before (Álvaro Cunhal was the secretary-general).
-Carvalhas would later be elected secretary-general, in 1992.

-On the right, as the Social Democratic Party supported Soares, the Democratic and Social Centre presented the only right-wing candidate, Basílio Horta.
+As the election of a center-left candidate was assured, other left-wing parties, the Portuguese Communist Party and the People's Democratic Union, presented their own candidates.
+The communists presented Carlos Carvalhas, who had been Assistant General Secretary of the Party a year before (Álvaro Cunhal was the secretary-general), which polled third with 13% of the votes.
+Carvalhas would later be elected secretary-general of the party in 1992.
+Mário Soares achieved the majority of the votes in every district of the country, and 295 of the then 305 municipalities.
+On the right, the Social Democratic Party supported Soares, while the Democratic and Social Centre supported the candidacy of Basílio Horta, who finished second with 14% of the votes.
+Voter turnout had a significant drop compared with the previous election, with 62% of voters casting a ballot.
+Soares was sworn in for a second term as President on 9 March 1991.